vistle/vistle/README.md

 ### Cray XC40 (Hazel Hen)

 An example PBS script is provided in `scripts/vistle.pbs`.
 It reuses the parameters supplied to the batch system.
-Something similiar to
+Something similar to

       qsub -q test -lnodes=1,ppn=1,walltime=00:10:00 scripts/vistle.pbs